-This is an archive of past discussions about Wikipedia:Wikipedia Signpost.
+This is an archive of past discussions on Wikipedia:Wikipedia Signpost.
 Do not edit the contents of this page.
 If you wish to start a new discussion or revive an old one, please do so on the current main page.

 As part of the weekend long m:GLAMcamp Amsterdam conference (December 2-4), Wikimedia Netherlands is also hosting a public workshop for the local cultural sector.
 More details at http://glamcampamsterdam.eventbrite.com/ (NOTE - whilst we would like the community to know about the GLAMcamp Amsterdam event we have NO MORE places so please don't say "sign up" or "register" with regards to the weekend conference.
 GLAM professionals who want to come to the public workshop on the Friday are of course welcome.
 I hope you see what I mean :-) Wittylama06:12, 2 November 2011 (UTC)